camunda-consulting/camunda-7-code-examples/snippets/ldap-change-password/active-directory-error-code-provider/README.md

 overridden in the configuration file of the Camunda Run installation.
 An example configuration is shown below.

+To activate this mechanism, it is required to disable the catch of `AuthenticationExcpetion`.

 ## Example config

 ```yml